Families of relatively exact Lagrangians, free loop spaces and generalised homology: Index bundles and their orientations

+$f$ lives in the bottom right group and $\tilde{f}$ lives in the bottom left group of the above diagram.
+There is a map

+sending a map $r$ to the index bundle of the bundle pair determined by $r$. \begin{MM} The composition $I \circ h: [X_+, BO \times \Z] \rightarrow [X_+, BO \times \Z]$ is the identity map. \end{MM} In particular, this implies that the map $I$ is an isomorphism.
+This fact, along with its relation to orientations on moduli spaces of holomorphic curves, was first observed by de Silva in \cite{deSilva}. \begin{proof}[Proof of claim] Let $H$ be the bundle pair of rank 1 over $(D^2, \partial D^2)$ defined in Section \ref{IndexBundleSection}.
+It admits a canonical trivialisation over $\{1\}$.
+Then $h$ is defined to send (the classifying map for) a virtual vector bundle $G$ over $X$ to (the classifying map for) the bundle pair

+equipped with its canonical stable trivialisation over $\{1\} \times X$.
+Then by the properties of index bundles developed in Section \ref{IndexBundleSection}, we have isomorphisms

-where the first arrow corresponds to the realification of a vector bundle and the second to $\zeta$.
-Then the given contraction of our map $X \rightarrow \Omega BO$ induces a lift to a map $X \rightarrow BU$, which is the stable complex structure we desired.
-It it clear from construction that everything is compatible with direct sums and pullbacks. \end{proof}
+as required. \end{proof} Then since $h^{-1}(f)$ is the classifying map of $\Ind(E, F)$, $g^{-1}(\tilde{f})$ is the choice of stable complex structure that we desired.
+Note that all choices we made were compatible with direct sums and pullbacks. \end{proof}

-\section{The Moduli Spaces $\mathcal{P} $ and $\sW$}
+\section{The moduli spaces $\mathcal{P} $ and $\sW$}

-\subsection{Construction of the Moduli Spaces}
+\subsection{Construction of the moduli spaces}

 Let $C$ be a convex domain in the upper half plane in $\mathbb{C}$, with smooth boundary $\partial C$ containing 0.
 Let $f: \partial C \rightarrow [0,1]$ be a smooth map sending $0$ to $0$, and let $J$ be an $\omega$-tame almost complex structure on $M$ which is convex at infinity. \begin{DD} We define $\sD_{f, C}$ to be the space of smooth maps $u: C \rightarrow M$ such that for all $z$ in $\partial C$, $u(z)$ lies in $\psi^{f(z)}(L)$.
 We define $\pi$ to be the natural evaluation map $\pi: \sD_{f, C}(J) \rightarrow L$ sending $u$ to $u(0)$. \end{DD} \begin{DD} We define $\sU_{f, C}(J)$ to be the space of maps $u$ in $\sD_{f, C}$ which are $J$-holomorphic, namely